Why Designers Should Learn Business and What You Can Do About It

-Most designers may have heard something like, “learn to code like your life depends on it".
-Some days it looks like everyone is searching for the mythical unicorn designer / developer.
-While individuals exist that cross disciplines, in general, this advice is misguided.
-Bad for you, bad for your team, and bad for your organization.
+Most designers may have heard something like, “learn to code like your life depends on it.”
+While empathy for the engineering process is important, and that mythical designer / coder may exist, in general, this advice is misguided.
+Bad for you, bad for your team, bad for your organization, and most importantly, bad for your career.

 About the Speaker

 Patrick Neeman (@usabilitycounts) (mostly) in Seattle, Washington.
 He is currently Sr. Director of User Experience at icertis.
 He was Director of Product Design at Apptio, and Director of User Experience at Jobvite.
 After a complete redesign of the application, Jobvite received a Webby award for employment, and the Deloitte What Works award.

 Previous experience includes working as a Social Media and User Experience consultant for Microsoft, building a User Experience team from 1 to 25 at a consultancy, worked on the prelaunch team at Orbitz, and the successful launch of several startup sites.
 And yes, he has been a Product Manager.

 Please note: CHIFOO wants to make sure that each meeting is a great experience for everyone.
 If you need an accommodation to help you better enjoy CHIFOO meetings and events please let our CHIFOO Programs Chair know how we can help a few days prior to CHIFOO event.

 There is a video of this event.
 CHIFOO Members, please sign in to see the CHIFOO videos.

 Coding Is For Coders: Why Designers Should Learn Business and What You Can Do About It from CHIFOO Communications on Vimeo.